andrew henderson menu

 The government was also highly concerned about the misuse of digital currencies for fraud and money laundering.

-Other countries that share China’s complete crypto-ban stance are Bangladesh, Tunisia, Egypt, Morocco, Iraq, Oma, Qatar, and Algeria.
+Other countries that share China’s complete crypto-ban stance are Bangladesh, Tunisia, Egypt, Morocco, Iraq, Oma, Qatar and Algeria.

-Our article mentions China and not these other countries because of its crypto relevancy.
 Before the crypto ban, China had been a leader in crypto mining.

 2. The Netherlands